tiltpapa/b-answer/doc/event.md

 Game Master Profile
 ----
 This system treats `pubkey` as a game.
+bech32-formatted strings that can be used to display game IDs.
+The bech32 prefix is `bans`.
 ```json
 {
     "kind": 0,